Skip to main content

 Technical Analysis

-CVE-2026-30902 is a vulnerability classified under CWE-269 (Improper Privilege Management) affecting Zoom Workplace clients on Windows platforms.
-The flaw arises from inadequate enforcement of privilege boundaries within the Zoom client software, allowing an authenticated user with limited local privileges to escalate their privileges to a higher level.
-This escalation can enable the attacker to execute code or perform actions with elevated permissions, potentially compromising system confidentiality, integrity, and availability.
-The vulnerability does not require user interaction beyond authentication, and the attack vector is local access, meaning the attacker must have some level of access to the affected machine.
-The CVSS v3.1 base score of 7.8 reflects a high severity, with metrics indicating low attack complexity, low privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
-Although no public exploits have been reported yet, the vulnerability poses a significant risk, especially in enterprise environments where Zoom Workplace is used extensively.
-The lack of available patches at the time of publication necessitates immediate mitigation through access control and monitoring until official fixes are released.
+CVE-2026-30902 is a vulnerability categorized under CWE-269 (Improper Privilege Management) affecting Zoom Workplace clients on Windows platforms.
+The flaw arises from insufficient enforcement of privilege boundaries within the Zoom client software, allowing an authenticated user with local access to escalate their privileges beyond their assigned level.
+This escalation can enable the attacker to execute code or perform actions with elevated system rights, potentially compromising system confidentiality, integrity, and availability.
+The vulnerability requires local access and some level of authentication but does not require user interaction, making it easier to exploit once local access is obtained.
+The CVSS v3.1 base score of 7.8 indicates a high severity, with attack vector being local (AV:L), low attack complexity (AC:L), requiring privileges (PR:L), no user interaction (UI:N), and impacting confidentiality, integrity, and availability to a high degree (C:H/I:H/A:H).
+Although no public exploits have been reported yet, the vulnerability poses a significant risk especially in environments where Zoom Workplace is widely deployed.
+The lack of patch links suggests that a fix may still be pending or in development.
+This vulnerability highlights the critical need for robust privilege separation and management within collaboration software to prevent privilege escalation attacks that could lead to broader system compromise.

 Potential Impact